January 25th, 2019

 2. Linux will rule enterprise networks.

 With Linux playing key roles in the Internet of Things (IoT), cloud technology, supercomputing and artificial intelligence (AI) the open source operating system will continue to dominate enterprise networks as we move into 2019.
-According to the Cloud Industry Forum (CIF), for the first time, businesses are spending more on the loud than on internal infrastructure; Gartner confirms, 80 per cent of internally developed software is now either cloud-enabled or cloud-native.
+According to the Cloud Industry Forum (CIF), for the first time, businesses are spending more on the cloud than on internal infrastructure; Gartner confirms, 80 per cent of internally developed software is now either cloud-enabled or cloud-native.
 It is largely Linux that’s making the transition so advantageous.
 Set to be more significant than ever in 2019, even Microsoft’s Azure, the most popular operating system is Linux.

 Reference: Henry Stocker, Sandra.
 (2018).
 What to expect from Linux in 2019 [Web log post].
 Retrieved from here.